Updated January 2020

 - Nail it into place

-Like we show in the video above, after the pieces are cut we used our nail gun to attach the molding to the scrap wood that we added to the tops of each upper cabinet.
+Once your molding pieces are cut, use a nail gun to attach the molding to the scrap wood that you added to the tops of each upper cabinet.
 Just a small nail every few inches should do.

 TIP: Tape & Glue Your Outside Corners